-Do you have a property located in Sacramento that is about to be sold in a foreclosure auction?
+Do you have a property located in Sacramento that is about to be sold at a foreclosure auction?
 There is still hope.
 You can hire a Foreclosure Lawyer in Sacramento or hire a California Foreclosure Attorney to stop the foreclosure sale immediately!
 Call us today, we can save your home!

 The foreclosure crisis hit Sacramento hard.
 Although the worst is behind us, many residents are still struggling to save their homes.
 Worse still, most threatened homeowners don’t even consider fighting back.
 Who could blame them?
 Practiced lenders send frightening notices full of confusing jargon, threatening to sell the home if payments are not made.
-But to know how much of what the lender does is legal, and how much is just bullying, you should talked to foreclosure lawyers in Sacramento, and asked for their opinion and advice to stop foreclosure.
+But to know how much of what the lender does is legal, and how much is just bullying, you should talk to foreclosure lawyers in Sacramento, and asked for their opinion and advice to stop foreclosure.